SebaPL21/WeatherApp/README.md

-# Just wether app maked for lerning new stuff.
+# Just a weather app I made for learning new stuff.

 ## Project setup
 ```